 There is discretion for the appointment of persons with special technical roles, notwithstanding that they may not otherwise satisfy the requisite criteria.

 A person may be appointed in Garda Síochána if he has completed the requisite training and completed his period as a trainee.
-He must be certified to be of good health, sound constitution physically and mentally, for the performance of the functions of his role.
+He must be certified to be of good health and have a sound constitution, physically and mentally, for the performance of the functions of his role.
 He must be approved by the Commissioner as suitable generally for appointment and be available for the appointment.

 The probationary period for a trainee Garda is two years.
-He is a Garda for all purposes under legislation.
-He may be subject to the dismissal by the Commissioner, if he is not fit mentally, physically, well conducted and likely to an efficient member of an Garda Síochána.
+He is a Garda for all purposes under the legislation.
+He may be subject to dismissal by the Commissioner if he is not fit mentally, physically, well-conducted and likely to be an efficient member of a Garda Síochána.

-The Commissioner has power of promotion for ranks up to chief superintendent.
+The Commissioner has the power of promotion to rank up to chief superintendent.
 However, individual promotions of senior rank are subject to advice from the promotion advisory council (1987 regulations).
 The council consists of a chairman and nine ordinary members.
-These consist of two chief superintendents, , nominee of the Garda representative bodies, association of Garda Sergeants and Inspectors, nominee of the Gardai Superintendents representative body, and three persons nominated by the Minister.
+These consist of two chief superintendents, a nominee of the Garda representative bodies, an association of Garda Sergeants and Inspectors, a nominee of the Gardai Superintendents representative body, and three persons nominated by the Minister.

 Members of the Garda Siochana are prohibited from joining trade unions or associations whose objects are to control pay pension or conditions.
 To compensate for this, the Minister may establish Garda representative associations, subject to such conditions as may be specified.